Klrfl/simple-blog-with-tina/src/content/posts/en/simple-blog-with-tina.md

 ---
 title: Simple blog with Tina
 description: Does this thing even work?
-date: '2024-08-13T14:23:29.064Z'
+date: "2024-08-13T14:23:29.064Z"
 tags:
   - headless cms
   - git
   - markdown
 ---

 Simple blog with Tina is a starter project for an Astro + Tina site.
-This starter template implements basic collections and visual editing.
+This starter template implements basic collections, as well as the global config collection, and visual editing.

 ## Tina + Astro = ❤️